North Wales Clinical Psychology Programme (NWCPP) / Rhaglen Seicoleg Glinigol Gogledd Cymru (RSGGC)

 We are working steadily to develop our teaching so that it contributes to accreditation requirements for other professional qualifications, such as British Association for Behavioural and Cognitive Psychotherapies (BABCP) CBT therapist accreditation, Association for Family Therapy and Systemic Practice (AFT) foundation level training and The British Psychological Society’s qualification in clinical neuropsychology.
 Our DBT teaching (and related clinical experience) has been expanded, so that you can have acquired all the knowledge-based competencies and most of the practice-based competencies you require for accreditation as a DBT therapist by the Society for DBT in the UK and Ireland, that implements the International DBT Accreditation standards.

 Under normal circumstances, teaching is delivered in our dedicated teaching rooms in Bangor University, close to the staff team offices with a roomy shared kitchen and dining area.
-We’ve been very pleased that under pandemic restrictions, our teaching continued as planned.
+We have been very pleased that under pandemic restrictions, our teaching continued as planned.
 When learning remotely, each teaching slot includes an online group video session facilitated by the teacher, which is supported by self-directed learning tasks involving academic papers, podcasts, videos and PowerPoint presentations.
-Subsequent to our online teaching experiences during the pandemic, we intend to continue to blend in-person with online teaching.

 While clinical and academic psychologists within North Wales deliver the majority of the teaching, psychologists from outside the area and other professionals are also invited to contribute where appropriate.
 Members of our People Panel and other service users and carers are actively involved in a number of teaching sessions throughout the three years.
 Trainees greatly appreciate and value their perspective and feedback is consistently high.
 You give feedback on all academic sessions, thus enabling the programme to keep improving the standards of its teaching.

-There are four academic assignments to be completed across the three years, including one reflective essay.
-While the format for the assignments is set, the trainees choose their own clinically relevant topics for these.
+There are four academic assignments to be completed across the three years, including one reflective assignment.
+While the format for the assignments is set, you choose your own clinically relevant topics for these.
 Welsh speakers can submit their work in Welsh.

+Learning continues as you apply theories introduced in the classroom and through independent study to working with your clients on placement.
 Clinical experience starts toward the end of October of Year 1 and extends over the three years of the programme.
-Placements will aid you to develop skills in assessment and formulation before moving on to develop skills in therapeutic interventions and specific psychological therapies.
-Later placements will focus on developing your skills in systemic and leadership competencies and you will end your training with an elective placement of your choice.
-With the exception of the final elective placement, you will complete a report of clinical activity (RCA) for each of these placements, including one CBT-RCA.
+Placements will aid you in developing skills in assessment and formulation (Foundation placement) before moving on to develop skills in therapeutic interventions and specific psychological therapies (Intervention I and II).
+Later placements will focus on developing your competencies in systemic and leadership competencies and you will end your training with a supplementary or elective placement.

 All clinical placements will be undertaken within the large geographical area of North Wales, which extends from Wrexham to Pwllheli, Holyhead to Newtown and Dolgellau and cover post-industrial towns and cities as well as rural communities.
-Placements currently available include: adult mental health, including enduring mental health problems and working in inpatient settings, older adults including working in inpatient settings and memory clinics, child and adolescent services, neuro-developmental services, adult and child intellectual disabilities, forensic services, adult and child brain injury services, eating disorders, health clinical psychology including renal care, pain management, diabetes, chronic fatigue services, oncology, palliative care, weight management and paediatric services.
+Placements currently available include: adult mental health including secondary care mental health services, a stepped care service and working in inpatient settings, older adults including working in inpatient settings and memory clinics, child and adolescent services including an inpatient adolescent service, neuro-developmental services, adult and child intellectual disabilities, forensic services, adult and child brain injury services, eating disorders, perinatal mental health, substance misuse, health clinical psychology including renal care, pain management, diabetes, chronic fatigue services, oncology and palliative care, and paediatric services.
 In addition, you can gain further clinical experience in using particular therapeutic approaches such as CBT for psychosis, Dialectical Behaviour Therapy , Acceptance and Commitment Therapy, Schema Therapy and Compassion Focused Therapy.
 Each placement is evaluated by the clinical supervisor, assessing a full range of clinical and professional competencies.

 Placement agreements are negotiated at the beginning of each placement by the supervisor and you, in conjunction with programme staff.
 These agreements are reviewed mid-way through the placement.
 You provide feedback on all placements as part of our endeavour to ensure that the high quality of clinical experience is maintained and improved.